stan-hyland/docs-alfresco/process-automation/latest/develop/index.md

     * A link to the source code in S3.
     * The name of the application to update

-        > **Note**: This should match what is configured in the `app.config.json` for the interface.
+        > **Note**: This should match what is configured in the `app.config.json` file for the interface.

     * The environment the application is deployed in.
     * When the application should be updated with the new interface.

 ## Custom form fields

-To include custom form fields within a form, the [form field customizations](https://www.alfresco.com/abn/adf/docs/user-guide/aae-extensions/){:target="_blank"} must be included in the [customization of Digital Workspace](#extend-the-digital-workspace) or the [development of a custom user interface](#develop-a-custom-user-interface).
+To include custom form fields within a form, the [form field customizations](https://www.alfresco.com/abn/adf/docs/user-guide/extensibility/){:target="_blank"} must be included in the [customization of Digital Workspace](#extend-the-digital-workspace) or the [development of a custom user interface](#develop-a-custom-user-interface).

 > **Note**: The custom field can be [included in a form]({% link process-automation/latest/model/forms.md %}#custom-form-widgets) before the custom interface has been deployed.